benjamindkilleen/benjamindkilleen.github.io/_drafts/how-to-hold-office-hours.md

 # Part II: How to Go Bird Watching

-In my fourth year spring, I experienced those inevitable doubts about what comes next.
+It was my fourth-year Spring quarter.
 I asked Peter O'Leary for coffee, and instead he took me bird watching.

+The invitation surprised me.
+I had expected perhaps a twenty-minute conversation between classes, which most professors will accommodate, or .
+Do people actually go bird watching?
+For fun?

-The invitation surprised me at first---I had hardly expected him to have time for at all, let alone to intrude upon his personal hobby---but upon reflection it proved to be in keeping with his usual mode of office hours as well as his character.
+Upon reflection, however, it proved to be in keeping with his usual mode of office hours.
 The archetypal wizard holds secret knowledge, the kind of knowledge that only passes through personal apprenticeship.
 Although I could have memorized the colorings in a guide book or listened to birdsongs online, I would still lack the experiental know-how of spotting them.
 It takes a master of the craft to induct an initiate bird watcher.

 I didn't know what to expect.
 Peter O'Leary invited me along because he had a routine on those